2025 Crossover award

-The Hurston/Wright Crossover Award, sponsored by ESPN’s Andscape (formerly known as The Undefeated), honors probing, provocative, and original new voices in literary nonfiction.
-Named after the most common dribbling move in basketball, the Crossover Award, aims to highlight an unconventional winner who writes across genres and can effectively crossover between writing styles and techniques.
-The name also speaks to the potential of the award winner to transition from obscurity to the spotlight.
+The Hurston/Wright Crossover Award, sponsored by ESPN’s Andscape the Hurston/Wright Crossover Award, sponsored by Andscape is magnified by the power and reach of The Walt Disney Company, honors probing, proactive, and original new voices in creative non fiction.
+Named after the most common dribbling move in basketball, the Crossover Award aims to highlight an unconventional winner who writes across genres and can effectively crossover between writing styles and techniques.

-This award celebrates one writer who contributes a unique perspective to the literary nonfiction landscape and whose writing exemplifies Andspace’s “Not Conventional, Never Boring” mantra.
+The award celebrates one writer who contributes a unique perspective to the literary nonfiction landscape and whose writing exemplifies Andscape’s mission to explore and own our roots and layers.

-The award submission period opened in January 2023 and closed April 1, 2024.
-The winner of the award, which includes a cash prize, was announced this summer and honored at the 2024 Annual Legacy Awards Ceremony in October.
-We are no longer accepting submissions for the 2024 Crossover Award.
-Please join our newsletter to stay updated on when the portal will open for the 2025 Crossover Award.
+The award submission period opened in January 2025 and closed on April 1, 2025.
+The winner of the award, which includes a cash prize, will be announced and honored at the 2025 Annual Legacy Awards Ceremony in October.
+We are no longer accepting submissions for the 2025 Crossover Award.
+Please join our newsletter to stay updated on when the portal will open for the 2026 Crossover Award.

 Last year, I applied for and won the Crossover Award from the Hurston/Wright Foundation.
 As queer, Black artist in his late twenties, I’ve had a lot of hurdles along the way, last year included.
 At a low point in my career, winning the award gave me affirmation and some resolve to move forward in my journey to getting my first book published.